Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Redland Bay shows that there are currently 51 active transport stops operating.
-These include a mix of ferry and bus services.
-Six individual routes service these stops collectively providing 1,810 weekly passenger trips.
+The analysis of public transport in Redland Bay shows that there are 51 active transport stops currently operating.
+These stops offer a mix of ferry and bus services.
+Six individual routes service these stops, collectively facilitating 1,810 weekly passenger trips.

-The accessibility of transport is rated as good with residents typically located approximately 366 meters from the nearest stop.
-On average across all routes, there are about 258 trips per day equating to roughly 35 weekly trips per individual stop.
+The accessibility of transport is rated as good, with residents typically located approximately 366 meters from the nearest transport stop.
+On average, across all routes, there are 258 trips per day, which equates to around 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport